A

 Cpl.

-1958-62 - at East Texas State in Commerce doing woodwinds, marching
+1958-62 - at East Texas State (now Texas A&M at Commerce) doing woodwinds, music theory and band.

 Photos of Don, Then & Now.

-Music Professor at University of California, Davis, not yet retired.
+Former Music Professor at University of California, Davis

 Bloom, Arthur A. '55 - '56 CLARINET